Russia strikes Ukraine overnight damaging infrastructure

 She grows two species, angustifolia and intermedia, which can survive Polish winters.

 “…because these species generally survive in Poland, as French lavender is still occasionally available on our market.
-But it can only withstand temperatures down to minus seven degrees Celsius, so it freezes very often”, she added.
+But it can only withstand temperatures down to minus seven degrees Celsius, so it freezes very often”, she said.

 Stanczuk, five years ago had decided to change “pinks for purples” and grow lavender instead of traditional beetroot.